SMSpp-Project/LagrangianDualSolver/README.md

 This code is provided free of charge under the [GNU Lesser General Public License version 3.0](https://opensource.org/licenses/lgpl-3.0.html) - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+The code is currently provided free of charge for academic purposes only.
+As such, it is provided "*as is*", without any explicit or implicit warranty that it will properly behave or it will suit your needs.
+The Authors of the code cannot be considered liable, either directly or indirectly, for any damage or loss that anybody could suffer for having used it.
+More details about the non-warranty attached to this code are available in the license description file.